National Library of Medicine Web Pages & Accessibility

 In order to design sites that are accessible and that work well in several browsers, NLM pages must:

 - Include accessibility planning from the beginning of the project to avoid costly retrofitting and project delays.

-- Meet the XHTML 1.0 Transitional standard, including the DOCTYPE and XML namespace declaration described on our XHTML Guidelines page.
+- Meet the HTML5 standard, including the DOCTYPE and XML namespace declaration described on our Web Application/Site Development Guidelines page.

 - Structure content in a logical order that can be maintained when the style sheet is disabled.

 - Provide text equivalents for all non-text elements (i.e., images, animations, audio, video).
 All videos must include captioning.

 - Provide alternative content for features (e.g., applets or plug-ins) that may not be supported.